arun-arunisto/Django-Testing-Project/README.md

 ## for running the test cases of application goto command prompt and type the below script

 ## <code>python manage.py test budget</code> - budget is an app name so please change by your app name

+## if you have any doubts feel free to contact!!!